Somalia Country Fund

 Priority areas in the fragile context of Somalia are regularly reassessed to best serve the country.

 The SCF is funded by external partners whose contributions are critical to ensure smooth delivery of IMF technical assistance to support the authorities as they implement their reform agenda.
-Current development partners providing financial support to the SCF are Canada, the European Union, Italy, Sweden, and the United Kingdom.
+Current development partners providing financial support to the SCF are Canada, the European Union, Italy, the Kingdom of Saudi Arabia, Sweden, and the United Kingdom.